-To attach the clean-out strap, punch out the six (6) knock-out holes provided in the boot casing on the up leg side of the elevator (for older units, six (6) 11/32 inch diameter holes need to be drilled).
-The positioning of these holes are indicated on a drawing of the boot which is in the attached Illustration labeled 1A.
+To attach the clean-out strap, punch out the three (3) knock-out holes provided in the boot casing on the up leg side of the elevator (for older units, three (3) 11/32 inch diameter holes need to be drilled).
+The positioning of these holes are indicated on a drawing of the boot, Illustration 1A.
 One possible way to make this job easier would be to clamp the clean-out strap in position on the outside of the boot and use the holes in the strap as a template for the holes that need to be drilled in the panel.